12 Fun Things To Do in Staten Island in 2023

 Why visit Staten Island

 New York City’s least populated borough, Staten Island feels like a smaller East Coast town.
-But it’s also packed with history, museums, foodie hotspots, and beautiful nature, making it the perfect place to enjoy some calm and explore — especially in the face of Manhattan’s sensory overload.
+Packed with history, museums, foodie hotspots, and beautiful nature, it’s the perfect place to enjoy some calm and explore — especially in the face of Manhattan’s sensory overload.

 How to get to Staten Island